 This ceramic shell is what the molten bronze is poured into.

-There are no seams in this final mold, or ceramic shell, so once the bronze has cooled it has to be chiseled away.
+There are no seams in this final mold, or ceramic shell, so once the bronze has cooled it has to be chiseled away to reveal the sculpture.
 So you can see, there are many steps involved just in this last step.

-The shells are fired in the oven, the wax is lost, the bronze ingots been heated to 2100 degrees in a container called a crucible.
-The shells are carefully placed, and if all goes well, and the shells do not break open or explode... then you have a successful cast.
+The shells are fired in the oven, the wax is 'lost', the bronze ingots have been heated to 2100 degrees in a container called a crucible.
+The shells are carefully placed, the molten bronze is poured, and if all goes well, and the shells do not break open or explode... then you have a successful cast.

 Assembly and metal finishing

-Ancient bronzes, no matter how large, were cast in one piece.
+Ancient bronze sculptures, no matter how large, were cast in one piece.
 Most modern bronzes are cast in sections,and assembled like a jigsaw puzzle by skilled metal workers.
-One reason for this is that it is far safer to have 100 lbs of molten bronze to deal with than 600 lbs.
+One reason for this is that it is far safer to have 100 lbs of molten bronze to deal with than 1000 lbs.